-Speaking and Listening:

-Students are required to speak on topics and take part in drama simulations with which they and their audience are unfamiliar.
+Speaking and Listening: Students are required to speak on topics and take part in drama simulations with which they and their audience are unfamiliar.
 Their skills are challenged further by debating on contentious issues.

-Reading:

-In the study of nineteenth, twentieth and twenty-first century literary, non-literary and media texts, more emphasis is placed upon the student showing she can independently recognise and retrieve information about syntax, language choice, structure, audience and purpose, whilst going on to discuss and write about their effect on the reader.
+Reading: In the study of nineteenth, twentieth and twenty-first century literary. non-literary and media texts, students are increasingly independent at recognising and retrieving information about syntax, language choice, structure, audience and purpose, whilst going on to discuss and write about their effect on the reader.

-Writing:

-Detailed analytical writing is developed and the principles of essay writing are introduced.
-Students are taught to adapt syntax and presentation in the production of persuasive, argumentative, informative, descriptive and explanatory writing.
+Writing: Detailed analytical writing is developed, and the skills of essay writing are refined and extended.
+Students are taught to adapt syntax and presentation in the production of persuasive, argumentative, informative, descriptive and explanatory writina.

-Spelling, punctuation and grammar: Students are encouraged to use sophisticated grammar, punctuation and language, and are taught how to punctuate quotations.
-Great emphasis is put on writing accurately in the girls'

-final year before their GCSE courses.
+Spelling, punctuation and grammar:

+Students are encouraged to use sophisticated, varied and appropriate grammar, punctuation and language, and are taught how to punctuate quotations.
+Great emphasis is put on writing accurately in the girls' final year before their GCSE courses.